brisbanemakerspace/bms-wiki/howto/find-someone.md

 ## Time Sensitive / Emergencies
-You can contact the head maker and commitee via phone for **emergencies** and **time sensitive** concerns that require an immediate response.
+You can contact the head maker via phone for **emergencies** and **time sensitive** concerns that require an immediate response.
 Our phone number can be found on our website and on signs next to each external door on site.
 This number rings a few different people, so be patient as it may take a couple minutes for a volunteer to answer.

 The following are **good** reasons to call us:
 * There is a medical, fire, or safety incident happening on site.